Papazchavo/code-db/README.md

 See [`src/examples/`](src/examples) directory for usage.

-Lowdb is extremely flexible, if you need to extend it or modify its behavior, use the classes and adapters below instead of the presets.
+codedb is extremely flexible, if you need to extend it or modify its behavior, use the classes and adapters below instead of the presets.

 ### Classes

-Lowdb has two classes (for asynchronous and synchronous adapters).
+codedb has two classes (for asynchronous and synchronous adapters).

 #### `new Low(adapter, defaultData)`